 3. Ngozi Akubuike

-Ngozi Akubuike is running for judge at Ramsey Court (Minnesota).
+Ngozi Akubuike is running for judge in Ramsey County (Minnesota).

-She attended law school in Nigeria and obtained an LL.B and B.L., graduating with honours.
-Ngozi practiced law and later joined the banking sector prior to immigrating to the United States.
+She attended law school in Nigeria and obtained an LL.B and B.L., graduating with honors.
+Ngozi practiced law and later joined the banking sector before immigrating to the United States.
 Ngozi attended Mitchell Hamline law school, where she obtained her J.D.

-She was on the Dean’s List and received awards from the Minnesota Black Lawyers Association, as well as a writing award from the Late Justice Donald P. Lawyer, and 8th Circuit appeals senior justice.
+She was on the Dean’s List and received awards from the Minnesota Black Lawyers Association, as well as a writing award from the late Justice Donald P. Lawyer, and the 8th Circuit appeals senior justice.
 Read more about her here

 Leave a Reply